Constitution

 Treasurer

-All financial business of the Club shall be transacted by the treasurer who shall provide a Financial Report as directed by the Committee and shall provide Audited Accounts for submission to the Annual General Meeting.
+All financial business of the Club shall be transacted by the Treasurer who shall provide a Financial Report as directed by the Committee and shall provide Audited Accounts for submission to the AGM.

 The Committee shall have the right to supplement the above duties and responsibilities, and Office Bearers shall be responsible to the Committee and Club in General Meetings for the conduct of their duties.
 Unless specifically mandated to the contrary by a General Meeting, the Committee may take whatever actions subject to the Constitution it considers reasonable to further the objects of the Club.